danielryz/WeddingGallery/README.md

 ## Docker setup

 Docker Compose can run the entire stack: PostgreSQL, backend and frontend.
+All configuration values are read from `.env.docker` which ships with sane defaults.

 ```bash
 docker compose up --build
 ```

 The frontend will be available at http://localhost:3000 and proxies API requests to the backend on port 8080.
-Default credentials are the same as in `.env.dev` but can be adjusted in `docker-compose.yml`.
+Configuration values are loaded from `.env.docker`; adjust this file to change database credentials or other settings.

 ## Frontend development